Bryantcornwell/CV-ORB-image-stitcher/README.md

 Co-wrote and tested part1.py with Seth.
 Contributed to discussions on implementing part2.py and part3.py.
 For the report, wrote the introduction, abstract, part1.py methods, part1.py results, part1.py discussion, part3.py dicussion, conclusion, and general layout of report.
 ### Seth Mize

+Co-wrote and test part1.py with Bryant.
+Solved the math for and partially helped with the implementation of the projection, affine, euclidean, and translation matrices for part2.
+Created and modified utility functions in parts 1 and 2 to integrate with part3.
+Wrote the code for part 3.

+Additonally wrote the `a2` bash script and `a2.py` in order to interface with our `part1.py`, `part2.py`, and `part3.py`.
+Updated each script to properly interface with `a2.py` bot via their `main()` function as well as via cli.

+For the report, wrote my section in the Acknowldeges.

 ### Lucas Franz
 Wrote part2.py inverse warping and bilinear interpolation code.
 Created "Simple" test cases for work solving different transformations.
 Implemented transformation solving code provided by Seth.
 In the report, wrote part2.py methods, results, discussion, and contributed to part3.py methods.